Louay-Barraq/Louay-Barraq/README.md

-- 👋 Hi, I’m @Louay-Barraq, A Computer Engineering Student
+- 👋 Hi, I’m @Louay-Barraq, A Computer Engineering Student who is currently in his 2nd year.
-- 👀 I’m interested in Development
+- 👀 I’m interested in App and Game Development.
-- 🌱 I use Python and C when coding and I’m currently learning Kotlin
+- 🌱 I use mainly Python and C when coding in addition to Kotlin.
-- 💞️ I'm still an intermediate in Python that can use Flask, Pygame, PyQt and Numpy .
+- 💞️ In Python, I always use Pygame, PyQt, Django, and Flask.
-- 📫 To reach me , You can contact me on my Social Media Accounts
+- 📫 To reach me, You can contact me on my Social Media Accounts:
   - **Facebook** : Louay Barraq
   - **Instagram** : @louaybarraq
   - **Twitter** : @LouayBarraq